 XTENSION Keyword The value field shall contain a character string giving the name of the extension type.
 This keyword is mandatory for an extension header and must not appear in the primary header.
-For an extension that is not a standard extension, the type name must not be the same as that of a standard extension.
 To preclude conflict, extension type names must be registered with the IAUFWG.
-The current list of registered extensions is given in Appendix F. An up to date list is also maintained on the FITS Support Office web site
+The current list of registered extensions is given in Appendix F. An up to date list is also maintained on the FITS Support Office web site.